dylan12manley/animal_shelter_api/README.md

 * Enter "bundle" in the terminal
 * Enter "rake db:create" in the terminal
 * Enter "rake db:migrate" in the terminal
+* Enter "rake db:seed" in the terminal
 * Enter "rails s" in the terminal
-* Api is now up and running!
+* Api is now up and running with seeded data!

 ## Endpoints